dof-dss/nidirect-drupal/README.md

 - Run any defined unit tests via [phpunit](https://phpunit.de/).
 - Run functional UI tests using [nightwatch.js](https://nightwatchjs.org).

-All of these tools can be run locally - and you should at least once per feature - and the CI service is present to ensure that even if you do not then you cannot merge your code until any issues are corrected.
+All of these tools can be run locally with Circle CI present to ensure that even if you do not then you cannot merge your code to production until any failing tests are corrected.

 ## Contribution